Wytamma/beastiary/docs/tutorial/remote-beastiary.md

 The easiest way to access beastiary on a remote server is to use the `--share` flag when starting beastiary.
 This will generate a public link that can be accessed from any machine.

+!!! warning

+    We strongly recommend against disabling security when using the `--share` flag.
+We try to make Beastiary as secure as possible, but it is still a public link and there are bad actors.

 <div class="termy">

 ```console